robverhoef/PoGoTelegramBot/ReadMe.md

 * join a raid
 * cancel raid participation
 * show the users who will participate in a raid, including the total number of accounts
+* statistics!
+Which gyms are raided most, which player report the most raids, etc.
+* report Field Researches on stops, most of the time without typing
 * add gyms or change gym properties (admins only)
 * add or modify raidbosses (admins only)
+* add, remove or modify predefined Field Research keys (admins only)
 ## Features

 * Easy to use for end users; no more copy/pasting lists of raid users.
 * Predefined gym locations with optional Google Maps link
+* Predefined stop locations with Google Maps link
 * Restricted to a specific Telegram supergroup (…might not be watertight yet)
 * Starts as inline bot and moves users to a private chat to prevent littering the group
 * Keeps track of the number of accounts per raid